On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: Experimental Results

-where $\mathbf{f}_k$ and $\hat{\mathbf{f}}_k$ denote the original signal and the reconstructed signal of the $k$th SN, respectively.
-Fig.~\ref{fig:prob-real-lambda} shows the PIDR for $K=2$ SNs (i.e., SN 2 and 3), achieved by the CS and the proposed DCS data gathering schemes for various solar panel sizes.
+We compare the proposed DCS-based approach versus the baseline CS-based system.
+We assume that the reconstruction is successful if the relative recovery error for a single device satisfies $\frac{\|\hat{\mathbf{f}}_k-\mathbf{f}_k\|_{2}^2}{\|\mathbf{f}_k\|_{2}^2}< 10^{-3}$, where $\mathbf{f}_k$ and $\hat{\mathbf{f}}_k$ denote the original signal and the reconstructed signal of the $k$th device, respectively.
+Fig.~\ref{fig:prob-real-lambda} shows the PIDR for $K=2$ devices (i.e., sensor 2 and 3), achieved by the CS and the proposed DCS data gathering schemes for various solar panel sizes.
 It is clear that the DCS scheme requires much lower energy levels in comparison to CS for a certain target PIDR.
-For example, with $\lambda/\lambda_c=1$, achieving a PIDR equal to $10^{-1}$, requires the sensors to be equipped with solar panels of size 30$\texttt{cm}^2$ and 60$\texttt{cm}^2$ when using the proposed DCS and the conventional CS-based approach, respectively.
-It is evident that using the proposed approach can considerably ease the EH capability requirements per SN.
+For example, with $\lambda/\lambda_c=1$, achieving a PIDR equal to $10^{-1}$, requires the devices to be equipped with solar panels of size 30$\texttt{cm}^2$ and 60$\texttt{cm}^2$ when using the proposed DCS and the conventional CS-based approach, respectively.
+It is evident that using the proposed approach can considerably ease the EH capability requirements per device.

-Considering various numbers of SNs communicating correlated data to a BS, Fig.~\ref{fig:prob-real-k} shows the PIDR with a solar panel of fixed size achieved by the CS and the proposed DCS schemes.
+Considering various numbers of devices communicating correlated data to a BS, Fig.~\ref{fig:prob-real-k} shows the PIDR with a solar panel of fixed size achieved by the CS and the proposed DCS schemes.
 In contrast to the conventional CS-based approach, the DCS-based scheme achieves a lower PIDR.
-In addition, the PIDR for the DCS approach first decreases and then increases with the number of the SNs in the WSN.
+In addition, the PIDR for the DCS approach first decreases and then increases with the number of the devices.
 This result highlights the capacity of DCS to exploit both intra- and inter-sensor correlations in the gathered data.
-We remark that the settings behind \Cref{fig:prob-lambda-com,fig:prob-s-com,fig:prob-k,fig:prob-real-lambda,fig:prob-real-k} are such that the WSN is powered only via the energy harvested from the environment.
+There could be many factors that determine the best $K$ achieving the lowest PIDR.
+For example, the real world signal is not exactly sparse but rather nearly sparse; there are approximation errors in the SCCI model for charactering the inter-sensor correlations.
+We remark that the settings behind \Cref{fig:prob-lambda-com,fig:prob-k,fig:prob-real-lambda,fig:prob-real-k} are such that the device is powered only via the energy harvested from the environment.
 As such, the fact that the DCS-based approach exhibits higher energy efficiencies in data collection forms the basis of our energy neutrality claims.